Best full-back predictions for FIFA 23 Ultimate Team - Dexerto

 Best meta full-backs in FIFA 23

-Before the market becomes flooded with special cards, your best bet, to begin with, is to use the highest-rated full-backs the game has to offer.
+The role of a full-back has changed drastically over the years.
+In the past, they were pure defenders whose main role was to help the center-backs and keep opposing wingers at bay.
+Now, left and right backs are expected to push higher up the pitch, whip in crosses, and support the attack.

+Depending on your formation you may have different expectations for your full-backs, but, luckily, FIFA 23 has you covered with plenty of great options.
+While there are some lower-rated players that will be viable in the early weeks, your best bet is to stick to players who have the best overall stats in that position.

-EA is yet to drop the full list of FIFA 23 player ratings, so we’ve put together our predictions based on their FIFA 22 stats and the upgrades or downgrades they could receive.
+EA are yet to reveal the full slate of player ratings, so we’ve put together our predictions for the best full-backs in FIFA 23.
+Check them out below:

 |Player Name